I'm a professor of computer

 The simplified formula is

-in the original input formula which are replaced in the simplified formula
+variables in the original input formula which are replaced in the

 Please don't hesitate to